 The credit agreement contains various affirmative, negative and financial maintenance covenants.
 These covenants, among other things, limit additional indebtedness, additional liens, sales of assets, mergers and consolidations, dividends and distributions, transactions with affiliates and entering into certain swap agreements and require the maintenance of the financial ratios described below.

-Financial Covenant

-Ratio of total debt to EBITDAX

-Required Ratio Not greater than 4.0 to 1.0 Not less than 1.0 to 1.0
+Financial CovenantRequired RatioRatio of total debt to EBITDAXNot greater than 4.0 to 1.0Ratio of current assets to liabilities, as defined in the credit agreementNot less than 1.0 to 1.0